This method doesn’t involve the dark, prepupal larvae which are self-harvesting

 (click on images to enlarge)

 Add something delicious (any food scraps will do), and simply place it on the surface of the compost.
-I used moistened fish food because I’m training my fish to eat it and this is a good way to introduce them to the flavor (I feed the larvae to the fish).
-Just about anything will work, but fresher items will make handling the collected larvae more pleasant.
+I used fish food because I’m training my fish to eat it and this is a good way to introduce them to the flavor (I feed the larvae to the fish).
+Just about anything will work, but drier items might make handling the collected larvae easier.

 The photo below was taken 2 minutes after placing the tub on top of the compost.